Cassino

-Cassino is located at the foot of Monte Cairo near the confluence of the Gari and Liri rivers.
+It is located at the foot of Monte Cairo near the confluence of the Gari and Liri rivers and on the via Casilina between Rome and Naples.
 The city is best known as the site of the Abbey of Montecassino and the Battle of Monte Cassino during World War II, which resulted in huge Allied and German casualties as well as the near total destruction of the town itself.
-It is also home to the University of Cassino.
+It is also home to the University of Cassino and Southern Lazio.